 No adverse impacts are expected.
-As noted above, response activities are not expected to change in this alternative; therefore, associated impacts to habitats and wildlife species are not expected.
+As noted above, the frequency of response activities is not expected to change due to this alternative; therefore, associated impacts to habitats and wildlife species, including beach-nesting, resting, or foraging birds, are not expected.